"Holding Court" John A. Macdonald Statue

 Let's celebrate all aspects of Canada's history

-by Keenan Sprague, about 4 years ago
+by Keenan Sprague, over 5 years ago

 It's past time that non-indigenous Canadians take a fresh, candid look at our history from the perspective of North America’s indigenous peoples.
 In doing so, many will be confronted with uncomfortable and ugly facts that were glossed over or omitted entirely from the histories many of us were taught in school.